bilal-fazlani/swiftbar4s/README.md

 You can create, static texts, web links, shell command triggers, and most importantly, actions.

 All the items support configuratios such as color, text size, image, refresh, etc.

+Tips:

+- Use `isDarkMode` to change colors or images based on system theme.
+- Use `---` to add line separators
+- Use `isBitBar` to know whther plugin was called by BitBar